 440. Players are also distributed in the Free Agent Draft, also held at the TCBA-T meeting in February of each year.
 Following the Rookie Auction Draft, each non-playoff team cuts its roster to 30 players.
 Teams making the playoffs will be required to cut to a lower number following the rookie draft.
 Beginning in 2003, all teams making the playoffs will be required to cut down to 29 players.
 Any teams that make the playoffs for the following year (2 consecutive years) will be required to cut do 28 players.
-For each consecutive season that playoff qualification continues an additional player cut will correspond until that team reaches 25 players.
+For each consecutive season that playoff qualification continues an additional player cut will correspond till that team reaches 25 players.
 Any additional season, from that point forward, that the team makes the playoffs they will also cut to the minimum allowed of 25 players.
-After any season in which a team misses the playoffs the team will revert to cutting to 30 players and be required to cut to 29 the next time they make the playoffs.
-The players who are cut as well as any other un-owned carded players are available in this draft.
+After any season in which a team misses the playoffs the will revert to cutting to 30 players and be required to cut to 29 the next time they make the playoffs.
+The carded players who are cut as well as any other unowned carded players are available in this draft.
 Each manager, unless he appears in person, submits a preference list.
-The draft proceeds, in order of fewest victories the preceding season.
-Teams may draft for as many rounds as they choose, but must maintain the integrity of the 35 man roster by cutting or dealing a player whose acquisition puts them over that total.
-Free agent draft picks may be sold or traded only during available trading periods occurring after Rookie nominations and the beginning of the Free Agent Draft.
+The draft proceeds, in order of lowest winning percentage the preceding season.
+Teams may draft for as many rounds until they reach the 35 man limit.
+Free agent draft picks may be sold or traded only during available trading periods between postseason cutdown and the beginning of the Free Agent Draft.

-450. Players on the league waiver list may be claimed for $5,000 by sending notice of the claim to the player control agent.
-The waiver list consists of all players available but unclaimed in the Free Agent Draft, plus all players released during the current season.
-During the first 21 days that a player is available, multiple claims on a player are resolved in favor of the team with the lower winning percentage.
-After 21 days, a player goes to the first team to claim him, the e-mail date of transmission, postmark or telephone call date determining priority.
+450. Players on the league waiver list may be claimed for $5,000 by sending e-mail notice of the claim to the player control agent and the league Commissioner, with the date of transmission determining priority.
+The waiver list consists of all players available but unclaimed in the Free Agent Draft, plus all players released after the Rookie Auction or during the current season.
 Players must be cut immediately after a waiver claim or uneven trade if necessary to stay within the roster limit.
-No players may be claimed after the trading deadline specified in .
+No players may be claimed after the trading deadline.

 461. Teams are awarded bonus cash prior to the Rookie Auction for having players among the league leaders, as determined by Stat Master in certain categories.